Santa Star Cookies

 - Red and black paste food coloring

 - In a large bowl, cream the butter, shortening and sugars until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in orange juice concentrate and vanilla.

 - Combine the flour, baking soda and salt; gradually add to creamed mixture and mix well.
-Cover and refrigerate 2 hours or until easy to handle.
+Cover and refrigerate until easy to handle, about 2 hours.

 - Preheat oven to 350°.
 On a lightly floured surface, roll out dough to 1/4-in. thickness.
-Cut with a 4-in. star-shaped cookie cutter dipped in flour.
+Cut with a floured 4-in. star-shaped cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
-Bake 7-8 minutes or until edges are firm.
+Bake until edges are firm, 7-8 minutes.
 Remove to wire racks to cool.

 - In a small bowl, combine confectioners' sugar, water, meringue powder and cream of tartar; beat on low speed just until combined.
-Beat on high 4-5 minutes or until stiff peaks form.
-Tint 9 tablespoons red and 2 tablespoons black.
+Beat on high until stiff peaks form, 4-5 minutes.
+Tint 9 Tbsp. red and 2 Tbsp. tablespoons black.
 Leave remaining icing white.
 Keep unused icing covered at all times with a damp cloth.
 If necessary, beat again on high speed to restore texture.

 - Place red icing in a pastry bag.
 With a #3 round pastry tip, pipe Santa's hats and suits.
 Once the red icing is dry, use black icing with a #1 round tip for eyes, mittens, belts and boots.
-With white frosting and a #16 star tip, add the trim for hats and suits.
+With white frosting and a #2 round tip, add the trim for hats and suits.
 Use the same tip for mustaches and beards.
-With a round tip, add the suit trim.
-Yield: about 6 dozen.
+If desired, use sprinkles for belt buckles and mouth.